-It's accessible anytime, anywhere – over the web, using the Windows or MacOS app and on iOS and Android devices.
+It's accessible anytime, anywhere – over the web, using the Windows or macOS app, and on iOS and Android devices.
 Push notifications are available across platforms and devices, so no one misses an important chat request, email or other messages.
 Other features include @ mentions to get a specific user's attention as well as hashtags and chat histories with searchable transcripts.

-7. Google Hangouts Chat
+5. Google Hangouts

 6. Facebook Workplace

 Through Facebook's social network specifically designed for business, some 30,000 organizations are now chatting it up across some 1 million groups.
 The company offers a desktop app called Workplace Chat that features screen sharing, group video chat for up to 50 people and live video broadcasting.
 It also works on iOS and Android.
-Facebook charges not by seat but by monthly active users, with tiers of features that range from $1 to $3.
+Facebook charges not by seat but by the number of monthly active users, with tiers of features that range from $1 to $3.

-9. Amazon Chime
+7. Amazon Chime

 Features available with Amazon Chime Basic include one-to-one voice calling, video calling, screen sharing, and access to use its chat feature with 30 days of history for messages.
 Chime also auto-calls all participants when a meeting starts, eliminating the need for memorizing complicated log-in PINs and providing a visual roster of everyone on the call.
 It also provides the ability for everyone to see who is talking and to mute a participant if there is loud background noise on their line.